‣ Astra CLI

 Last processed positions can be found in positions.txt

-Check than the data has been imported with cqlsh SH
+Check that the data has been imported with cqlsh.

 🖥️ Sample output